metageek/packos/README.md

 I developed it around 2006-2007.
 It started as a class project, in which I was developing a pseudo-OS that lived inside a Linux process;
-later, I ported it to i486.
+later, I ported it to i486 for my master's thesis.
 The catch was that I never got memory protection working--and, when I went to implement it, I found that, back at the beginning, I had written code that shared data across process boundaries.

 Recently, I went to dust it off and make it work, but discovered that it didn't work with modern versions of QEMU, and I never wrote proper